 A and after the ready-for-play, the ball may be relocated only after a charged team timeout and before any re-kick.
 Dead-ball foul.
 Five-yard penalty from the succeeding spot.
+[Cited by 6-1-2-a-1]

-IX.
-After a touchdown and successful 2-point try, Team A trails 24-22 with 0:55 left in the 4th quarter.
+- Free kick @ A-35.
+Late in the game with the kicking team trailing by 2 points, they set up for an on-side kick.
+The kicking team has 6 players to the left of the kicker and 4 to the right of the kicker.
+Kicker A90 is lined up to kick the ball to the left side of the formation and as A90 approaches the ball they abruptly stop but the kicking team players to the left of the kicker continue and cross their restraining line.
+These players stop and then retreat back across their restraining line and A90 quickly turns and kicks the ball back to the right side of the formation with all players for Team A now back behind their restraining line.
+RULING: Dead-ball foul, five-yard penalty from the succeeding spot.
+By Rule 6-1-2-a-2, each Team A player, except the kicker and potential holder, must be behind the ball when the ball is kicked.
+If they are beyond the ball and the ball is kicked - this is a live ball foul for offside on a kickoff. if a Team A player goes beyond their restraining line after the ball is ready for play and then returns back across their restraining line before the ball is kicked - this is a dead-ball foul for offside by the kicking team.
+This interpretation does not impact situations when the ball falls from the tee (Rule 6-1-2-d).
+When the ball falls from the tee, the official shall sound their whistle immediately and reset both teams.
+[Cited by 6-1-2-a-2] - X. After a touchdown and successful 2-point try, Team A trails 24-22 with 0:55 left in the 4th quarter.
 Team A intends to try an onside free kick from the A-35.
 Kicker A90 holds the ball as if they will attempt a drop kick.
 A90 then tosses the ball up in the air and the ball bounces just behind Team A's restraining line and then A90 kicks the ball after it bounces several feet into the air.
 RULING: Illegal Kick.
 Dead-ball foul.
-Penalty - Five yards from the succeeding spot.
+Penalty Five yards from the succeeding spot.
 This kick does not meet the requirements of a drop kick as specified in Rule 2-16-3.
 For a legal drop kick the kicker must drop the ball and kick it as it touches the ground.
 Since Rule 2-16-6 only allows a place kick or a drop kick for a kickoff, this kick is not a legal kick.
 The penalty enforcement follows Approved Ruling 6-1-2:I. [Cited by 6-1-2-a]